Cypher-Bruce/CARP/README.md

 ## Introduction :rocket:

-This is the second project of the course CS311 Computer Organization and Design at SUSTech.
+This is the second project of the course CS311 Artificial Intelligence(H) at SUSTech.
 The project is to build an algorithm to solve the Capacitated Arc Routing Problem (CARP), through a combination of Genetic Algorithm (GA) and Simulated Annealing (SA).